davep/davep.github.com/content/posts/2015/2015-11-06-usenet-spam-still-a-thing.md

 for Usenet over the years this is the first bit of "proper" spam I've had to it in a long time.

-It's signficant that it's some sort of [Xbase](https://en.wikipedia.org/wiki/XBase)-related thing too.
+It's significant that it's some sort of [Xbase](https://en.wikipedia.org/wiki/XBase)-related thing too.
 I think the Usenet group I posted to more than any other will have been [comp.lang.clipper](news:comp.lang.clipper).
 Unless I had some lapse of judgement at some point in the late 1990s or early 2000s (I think I only got